KNaka88/editPDFJson/README.md

-# Lambda PDF Editor
+# Lambda PDF Editor JSON

 #### Koji Nakagawa & Stella Huayhuaca

 ## Description
-* This app accepts your PDF file and call AWS Lambda function and output additional text.
+* This app accepts your JSON file that includes x/y positions, PDF Data (base64), and text.
+Then this will output edit ver of PDF.
-* This function is suited for adding hard-coded text or image
+* [editPDFHelper](https://github.com/KNaka88/editPDFHelper) can help finish this process more easily

 ## Prerequisites